-Fortunately, sealants can last up to ten years before requiring a replacement application.
-Because sealants can become cracked or chipped over time, it's important to keep up with regular dental checkups/cleanings to ensure the sealants are in top notch condition and are still capable of maintaining their defensive duty.
+Sealants can last up to ten years before requiring a replacement application.
+However, because they can become cracked or chipped over time, it's essential to keep up with regular dental checkups/cleanings to ensure they are in top-notch condition and are still capable of maintaining their defensive duty.

 Dental sealants are a type of preventative dental care that can help reduce your risk of developing cavities.
 They work by filling in any grooves or pits in the teeth that may be susceptible to decay, creating a barrier between your teeth and bacteria or plaque.
 Sealants are safe for both children and adults and have been used for over 50 years.
 If you're looking for an extra layer of protection for your teeth, talk to your dentist about getting dental sealants today!